yuanningli/yuanningli.github.io/_pages/about.md

 My research interests primarily lie in the intersection between computational and cognitive neuroscience.
 The two main goals of my research are:
  * to understand how different aspects of high-level sensory and semantic information are represented and processed in neural populations, underlying cognitive processes such as language and vision;
- * to build computational models of these cognitive processes in the brain.
+ * to build computational models for neural encoding and decoding of these cognitive processes in the brain.

 To achieve these goals, I develop and apply statistical machine learning methods to analyze large-scale neural data recorded using ECoG, fMRI and M/EEG.